KmWahba2000/Mini-Task-Manager/README.md

 ---

-# Mini Task Manager – Phase 3: Ansible Automation
+#  Phase 3: Ansible Automation

 ## Overview
 In this phase, we automated the deployment of the **Mini Task Manager** application to Kubernetes using **Ansible**.